Redmond grows a firearms cluster.

 From the outside, the building is a bit of a mystery.
 It sits alone on a dusty 4-acre lot in northeast Redmond on a road that ends abruptly in dirt.
 The windows are tinted.
 No signs betray what’s inside.
 But push through the doors and the answers emerge from the hustle of the workers gliding around boxes of mounts and silencers.

-This is the new home of Radian Weapons, makers of some of the world’s most innovative assault rifles.
+This is the new home of Radian Weapons, an assault rifle maker that sells worldwide.

 A stack of Radian Weapons' Model 1 AR-15 rifles on a shelf in the new warehouse